wootencl/D3_Jupyter_Data_Visualization/README.md

 jupyter notebook
 ```
 * This should open a page in your default web browser.
 Then just click on 'PokitDok_Data_Visualization.ipynb' to open it and run the cells for the visualization.

+Note: This isn't perfect and I was hoping to fix the overlapping labels problem but will have to save that for future work.